 What Are Your Dental Needs?
 How’s Your Oral Health?

 Dental needs vary a lot from person to person.
 Some folks never have a cavity and require almost no care.
 I have a certain tooth that chips a lot due to the structure of my bite, and it requires dental care about once a year.
 Anyone with kids will probably want some sort of coverage, and most of us parents will want orthodontic coverage.
 Younger retirees with great dental hygiene may not need insurance at all, older folks with problematic mouths may need the most comprehensive coverage available.

 Don’t Be Overwhelmed!

-While the process of choosing a dental plan is new for military families, it’s not new to the rest of the country.
-Most of your civilian friends and family go through this process every year.
-My sister actually keeps a spreadsheet of all their medical expenses all year, and each year at open season time she plugs their actual medical spending into the different plans available to figure out which plan is right for their family for that year.
-I am confident that you can sort through your options and find a plan that meets your health care needs and your budget!
+While the process of choosing a dental plan is new-ish for retired military families, it’s not a bad thing.
+There is power in choice!
+I am confident that you can sort through your options and find a plan that meets your dental care needs and your budget!

 Let me help you keep up-to-date on your military pay and benefits!
 Subscribe now for my newsy emails, which come about once every two weeks.